Okinawa Soba: A Dish similar to Udon rather than Ramen

-As you may know, when we Japanese just say “I want to eat Soba”, the Soba usually refers to buckwheat noodles.
+As you may know, when we Japanese just say “I want to eat soba”, the soba usually refers to buckwheat noodles.

 Okinawa Soba (沖縄そば)

-The Soba is called “Okinawa Soba (沖縄そば)”.
-In general, Okinawa Soba consists of slightly curly, thick wheat noodles in a soy sauce-based umami-rich broth made with pork bones and Katsuobushi dried bonito flakes.
+It is a bowl of curly, thick wheat noodles served in a soy sauce-based umami-packed broth made with pork bones and Katsuobushi dried bonito flakes.

-So they are classified as a Japanese-style Chinese noodle or “Chukamen (中華麺)”, but the noodles are thick and close in texture and taste to Udon rather than Ramen noodles.
+So they are classified as Japanese-style Chinese noodles or “Chukamen (中華麺)”.
+But the noodles are thick and close in texture and taste to Udon rather than Ramen.

-The Okinawan hot spicy sauce “Koregusu (コーレーグス)” is an essential condiment for Okinawa Soba.
+The Okinawan hot-spicy sauce “Koregusu (コーレーグス)” is an essential condiment for Okinawa Soba.

-The Meaning of Soba in Okinawa
+What Soba Refers to in Okinawa

-When people living in Okinawa say “I want to eat Soba”, the Soba usually refers to Okinawa Soba.
+When people living in Okinawa say, “I want to eat soba”, the soba usually refers to Okinawa Soba.

 Soki Soba (ソーキそば)

 As its name indicates, Soki Soba features its main topping “Soki (ソーキ)”, Okinawan-style stewed pork spare ribs.

 (Reference Page: Wikipedia 沖縄そば )